lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

       On the Gold Coast, for an average-sized house a termite inspection costs between **$280 and $330.**

-      But you must compare apples with apples when selecting a company for your termite inspection.
-Sadly, our industry significantly differs in quality, knowledge, and approach.

       For more information: **Read More**
     imageUrl: img/termite-inspection-cost-on-the-gold-coast.png
   - heading: Conquer Termites Digital Report & Treatment Proposal
     text: >-
-      #### Clear Information & Treatment Recommendations

-      Conquer Termites is committed to delivering swift and comprehensible inspection outcomes.
-We know the importance of having clear information, particularly when dealing with termite issues, and we ensure you're well-informed about any problems and the treatments we advocate.
+      Conquer Termites offers easy-to-understand inspection reports.
+We make sure you get all the details about termite issues and our recommended treatments.

-      #### **Australia's Pioneering Digital Inspection Reports**
+      #### **Digital Inspection Reports in Australia**

-      We led the way in Australia by introducing digital inspection reports that incorporate photographic evidence, enhancing the clarity and detail of our feedback.
-Our ongoing improvements to our reports and recommendations are designed to empower you with the knowledge to make the best decisions for your property.
+      We were the first in Australia to use digital termite reports with photos, making our observations clearer and more detailed.
+Conquer will always look to the future to enhance better communication.

-      #### **Surpassing Australian Standards 3660.2**
+      #### **Beyond Australian Standards 3660.2**

-      While the AS 3660.2.2017 Standards set the baseline for termite inspections, Conquer Termites goes above and beyond.
-We pride ourselves on conducting detailed evaluations of your property and gardens, not just meeting but exceeding the required standards.
-Our thorough 22-page digital report, complete with illustrative photos, ensures you have a clear and complete understanding of the inspection findings.
+      We do more than just meet the AS 3660.2 Standards for termite inspections.
+Our detailed 22-page digital reports with photos give you a complete view of your property and garden inspections, going beyond the basics.

-      #### Comprehensive Treatment Proposal
+      #### Detailed Treatment Plans

-      In alignment with our thorough inspection report, Conquer Termites will furnish a detailed Termite Treatment Proposal when it's required.
-This proposal will accompany our report, offering a clear, itemized, and priced plan for termite treatment, ensuring you have all the information needed to protect your home effectively.
+      If you need it, we provide a comprehensive Termite Treatment Proposal alongside our report.
+It lays out a clear, priced plan for termite treatment, so you know exactly what to expect.

-      *Conquer Termites is dedicated to excellence in every inspection, aiming to provide not just results, but peace of mind.*
+      *At Conquer Termites, we're committed to top-notch inspections, giving you both results and reassurance.*
     imageUrl: img/termite-inspection-report.jpg
   - text: >-
-      Ensure your home is safeguarded against termites by scheduling a professional inspection at least **once every year**, as per the Australian Standards 3660.2 guidelines.
+      Make sure to get your home checked for termites at least **once a year**, following the Australian Standards 3660.2.

-      **Maybe more frequently**
+      **Consider more often**

-      Given that certain factors such as the structure's age, construction type, and proximity to woodlands may elevate the risk of termite infestation, more regular check-ups might be necessary for some properties.
+      If your house is older, built a certain way, or close to woods, you might need more frequent inspections.

-      **Do you have a current chemical treatment?**
+      **Current chemical treatment?**

-      Lacking a continuous chemical barrier around your home's perimeter can leave it very vulnerable to undetected termite invasions.
-That's why, similar to how you wouldn't skip your annual dental check-up, keeping up with termite inspections is crucial for early detection and prevention - especially if you don't have a treatment!
+      Without a chemical barrier around your home, termites can sneak in easily.
+Regular inspections are key for early detection and prevention, just like regular dental check-ups, especially if you don't have any termite treatment.

-      Check '**How is a Termite Inspection Done**'
+      See '**How is a Termite Inspection Done**' for more details.
     heading: How often should I get a termite Inspection done?
     imageUrl: img/termite-inspection-how-often.jpg
   - text: >-
-      To help you, we would like to give you a checklist of questions you should ask when calling companies on the Gold Coast.
+      To help you, we would like to give you a checklist of questions you should ask when calling Pest Control companies on the  Gold Coast.

-      #### You don’t need to ask them all - choose your best three:

       1. Is the company genuinely local to the Gold Coast?
 (Avoid call centres from Sydney or Melbourne).